Messages from the Organizers

 Director, Yokohama International Performing Arts Meeting

 Theatre festivals began in various parts of Europe and elsewhere in the late 1940s.
-With reflection on global warfare – which continued in the form of wars by proxy in the Middle East and elsewhere, and also the Cold War – and the invention of omnipotent weapons as the background, one of these festivals' main purposes must have been to criticize the community where they were situated.
+With reflection on global warfare – which continued in the form of proxy war in the Middle East and elsewhere, as well as the Cold War – and against the backdrop of the invention of omnipotent weapons, one of the main purposes of these festivals had to do with criticizing the community of the places where they were situated.
 In the late 1980s, these theatre festivals evolved into international performing arts festivals and began to incorporate works from outside the community.
-This was considered an idea to be carried on, and became the philosophy of international platforms including TPAM, and such platforms were formed and networked in various regions.
-In the 2000s, which began with the 2011 September 11 attacks, a series of works that depicted the fresh, or grotesque, and naked daily lives and realities of young people were staged as a “mirror of the times” in various areas of the world, cutting through the political and aesthetic “total art” that had been prevalent.
-However, after the pandemic that was declared in 2020, I feel that a different trend is emerging.
-Divide, climate change and sustainability, postcolonialism, LGBTQ – these keywords were not absent before 2020.
-But the most significant difference seems to me to be that the idea that these issues should be tackled in thoroughly individualistic approaches is becoming mainstream, also in the performing arts world.
+This was considered an idea to be carried on, and became the philosophy of international platforms including TPAM.
+Such platforms were formed and networked in various regions.
+In the 2000s, which began with the September 11 attacks in 2001, a series of works explicitly depicting the fresh or grotesque everyday lives and naked realities of young people were staged as a “mirror of the times” in various parts of the world, cutting through the political and aesthetic “total art” that had been prevalent.
+However, I feel that a different trend is emerging after the pandemic that was declared in 2020.
+Divide, climate change and sustainability, postcolonialism, LGBTQ – these keywords were already present before 2020.
+What seems to be the most significant difference is that the idea that these issues should be tackled through thoroughly individualistic approaches is becoming mainstream, even in the performing arts world.

 It is not my place to discuss that trend journalistically.
-Instead, I would like to describe here what we present this year in YPAM Direction.
+Instead, I would like to describe here the works to be presented in YPAM Direction this year.

 The opening quote about the Komatsugawa Incident is from Yuni Hong Charpe's proposal for ENCORE – violet.
 Yuni-san (as we call her) was born and raised in Tokyo as a third-generation zainichi Korean, and later obtained French nationality.
-Yuni-san began working on ENCORE, a lecture performance trilogy, because “I'm about to turn 40, and I wanted to say what I wanted to say before I die.”
-While exposing the finite nature of research and generously sharing its contents with the audience, Yuni-san takes control of the narrative before we know it, which is more skillful than I would expect from an artist of the age that is obviously too low to think of death.
-This mastery can be received as an artistic achievement, and I would not say that Japanese audiences do not have the right to enjoy it, but we might also have to think about what made Yuni-san master it.
-The first work, premiered at the Kinosaki International Art Center in 2022, is about a research during the pandemic on Korean dancer Choi Seung-hee, who worked in Japan and Korea during the Japanese colonial rule and in China and North Korea during the Cold War.
-It will be updated for the presentation at YPAM.
+Yuni-san began working on ENCORE, a lecture performance trilogy, because “I'm about to turn 40, and I want to say what I wanted to say before I die.”
+While exposing the finite nature of research and generously sharing its contents with the audiences, Yuni-san takes control of the narrative before we know it, which is a lot more meticulous than what I have expected from an artist at her age would be, and she is obviously too young to think about death.
+This mastery can be seen as an artistic achievement, and I would not say that Japanese audiences do not have the right to enjoy it, but we might also have to think about what made Yuni-san so well-versed.
+The first work, premiered at the Kinosaki International Art Center in 2022, is about a research during the pandemic on the Korean dancer Choi Seung-hee who worked in Japan and Korea during the Japanese colonial rule, and in China and North Korea during the Cold War.
+The work will be presented at YPAM with new updates.
 The second work about the massacre of Koreans in the metropolitan area in Japan in 1923 and the above-mentioned Komatsugawa Incident will be premiered.
-After the final performance, ideas for the third work are to be shared.
+After the final performance, ideas for the third work will be shared.

-While we supported the belief that artists innovatively create from a singular, rather than an individual, perspective and that international festivals should be programmed from a historical rather than an industrial perspective, we had not yet presented Keng Sen's own work (although there had been plans to do so) at TPAM or YPAM.
+While we supported the belief that artists are creating innovative works of art from a singular, rather than an individual point of view, and that international festivals should be programmed from a historical rather than an industrial perspective, we had not yet presented Keng Sen's own work (although there had been plans to do so) at TPAM or YPAM.
 We are very pleased to be able to do so this year.
 While based on his rich experience as a director and his many projects that decolonized European materials, his new work Dido and Aeneas possesses a radical “lightness” that reminds us of the immediacy and speed of the theatre as a medium.
-The themes of life, love and desire, which he attempts to explicate without the authority of “universality” through collaboration with volunteer performers who are to be called upon and gathered around Yokohama, seem to have the same, or in some cases even more, political resonance than in his previous works.
+Themes of life, love and desire, which he attempts to explicate without resorting to the authority of “universality” through collaboration with volunteer performers gathered around Yokohama, seem to have the same, or in some cases, even more political resonance than in his previous works.

 Richard Siegal, who is going to collaborate with about 70 students practicing “collective action” at the Nippon Sport Science University's Yokohama Kenshidai Campus, was appointed ballet director in Nürnberg this July.
 He will also be involved in the direction of the new opera house being built on the former Nazi Party Rally Grounds that remains in the city.
-As the title suggests, his previous work, Ballet of (Dis)Obedience, which he created with his company's dancers based on research into “collective action,” involved political and ethical questions about the relationship between discipline or command and the individual.
-Developed on this, I hope Collective Action, in which he will actually work with the students of the sport university, will occupy an important position in his career and have a significant impact on his mission in Nürnberg, drawing the potential of “collective action” that is essentially different from a totalitarian indoctrination, in the context of contemporary art.
-After the premiere, the work will be filmed without audience to explore possibility of a video installation version.
+As the title suggests, his previous work, Ballet of (Dis)Obedience, created with his company's dancers based on research into “collective action,” involved political and ethical questions about the relationship between discipline, command and the individual.
+Developing on this, I expect Collective Action, for which he will actually be working with the students of the sport university, will become an important work in his career and have a significant impact on his mission in Nürnberg, drawing the potential of “collective action” that is essentially different from totalitarian indoctrination, in the context of contemporary art.
+After the premiere, the work will be filmed without audience to explore the possibility of a video installation version.

-YPAM is centered on YPAM Exchange, a meeting program for professional networking, and its performance program consists of YPAM Direction, the official performance program, YPAM Fringe, an open call program, and YPAM Joint Program in special cooperation with arts organizations in Yokohama, Kanagawa and overseas.
+YPAM is centered on YPAM Exchange, a meeting program for professional networking, and its performance programs consist of YPAM Direction, the official performance program, YPAM Fringe, an open call program, and YPAM Joint Program in special cooperation with arts organizations in Yokohama, Kanagawa and overseas.

-YPAM Fringe accepts registrations of shows that are presented in Yokohama and Kanagawa, and this year 50 shows have been registered, which is as many as in TPAM Fringe that accepted shows in Tokyo too, and 30% of them are by artists from abroad.
+YPAM Fringe accepts registration of shows presented in Yokohama and Kanagawa, and this year 50 shows have been registered, with 30% coming from overseas artists, a number comparable to the previous TPAM Fringe when we accepted shows in Tokyo.
 YPAM Joint Program includes an East Asian dance platform, showcases by a dance house in Yokohama, proposals for new uses of public space, presentations of good practices in international co-production, and a festival of exhibitions and performances utilizing local resources.
-The details are given on the respective pages, but we are sure that you will encounter a wide variety of works/projects during the 17 days of YPAM.
+Details can be found on the respective pages, and I assure you will encounter a wide variety of works/projects during the 17 days of YPAM.

-Last but not the least, I would like to express our sincere gratitude to everyone who have kindly supported, participate in, register for and attend YPAM.
+Last but not the least, I would like to express our sincere gratitude to everyone who has kindly supported us and to those who attend or participate in the program of YPAM2024.
 We look forward to welcoming you in Yokohama.